Temple Mount: Archaeology, site alterations

 Israeli organizations such as the Committee to Prevent the Destruction of Antiquities on the Temple Mount argue that Palestinians are deliberately removing significant amounts of archaeological evidence about the Jewish past of the site and claim to have found significant artifacts in the fill removed by bulldozers and trucks from the Temple Mount.
 Since the late 1990s, the Temple Mount Sifting Project has been reclaiming earth from similar illegal excavations on the mount that had been dumped in the nearby Kidron Valley that had yielded important finds, including Iron Age figurines, an 8th or 7th centuries BCE clay sealing inscribed in Hebrew, Persian period YHD coins, Herodian opus sectile tiles, Byzantine tesserae, and arrowheads, mostly from the Crusader period.

 In late 2002, a bulge of about 700 mm was reported in the southern retaining wall part of the Temple Mount.
 A Jordanian team of engineers recommended replacing or resetting most of the stones in the affected area.
 In February 2004, the eastern wall of the Mount was damaged by an earthquake.
 The damage threatened to topple sections of the wall into the area known as Solomon's Stables.
 A few days later, a portion of retaining wall, supporting the earthen ramp that led from the Western Wall plaza to the Gate of the Moors on the Temple Mount, collapsed.
-In 2007 the Israel Antiquities Authority started work on the construction of a temporary wooden pedestrian pathway to replace the Mugrabi Gate ramp after a landslide in 2005 made it unsafe and in danger of collapse.
+In 2007 the Israel Antiquities Authority started construction of a temporary wooden pedestrian pathway to replace the Mugrabi Gate ramp after a landslide in 2005 made it unsafe and in danger of collapse.
 The works sparked condemnation from Arab leaders.

 In July 2007 the Muslim religious trust which administers the Mount began digging a 400 metre, 1.5 metre trench from the northern side of the Temple Mount compound to the Dome of the Rock in order to replace 40-year-old electric cables in the area.
 Israeli archaeologists accused the waqf of a deliberate act of cultural vandalism.
 Accusations of vandalism at the site resurfaced in 2018 and again in 2022.